Corporate Governance - Guidelines

 The Governance and Nominating Committee shall be responsible for managing an annual process for assessing the performance of the Board and each Board committee.
 Such assessments will be discussed with the full Board.6.
 Executive Sessions of Non-Management Directors

-If a non-management director’s principal position, status or employment should substantially change, the director shall offer to submit his or her resignation to the Chairman.
-The Governance and Nominating Committee shall decide whether to accept said offer.9.
+If a director’s principal position, status or employment should substantially change, the director shall offer to submit his or her resignation to the Chairman.
+The Governance and Nominating Committee shall review the director’s offer and make a recommendation to the Board regarding whether to accept the offer.
+Upon the recommendation of the Governance and Nominating Committee, the Board shall then determine whether to accept the director’s offer to submit his or her resignation.9.
 Directors Who Serve on Multiple Boards of Directors

 Directors shall advise the Chairman of the Board in advance of accepting an invitation to serve on another board.
-It is Hanesbrands’ expectation that a director shall serve on no more than three other public company boards of directors, not including the Hanesbrands Board.10.
+It is Hanesbrands’ expectation that [a / an] [executive officer of any public company shall serve on no more than one other public company board of directors and any other] director shall serve on no more than three other public company boards of directors, [in each case,] not including the Hanesbrands Board.10.
 Director Elections and Resignations

 The bylaws of Hanesbrands provide that a nominee for director in an uncontested election shall be elected as a director only if such nominee receives the affirmative vote of a majority of the total votes cast for and against such nominee at a meeting of stockholders duly called and at which a quorum is present.
 However, directors shall be elected by a plurality of votes cast on the election of directors in a contested election.
 If in an uncontested election for director a nominee for director (whether or not an incumbent) does not receive the affirmative vote of a majority of the total votes cast for and against such nominee, the nominee shall offer, following certification of the election results, to submit his or her resignation to the Board for consideration.
 An election shall be considered contested if (i) the Corporate Secretary receives notice that a stockholder has nominated an individual for election as a director in compliance with the requirements of advance notice provisions of the Bylaws and (ii) such nomination has not been withdrawn by such stockholder within the time set forth in the Bylaws, and, as a result of which, the number of nominees is greater than the number of directors to be elected at the meeting.